My Favorite Video Game Stocks To Buy

 Besides Netease, it is continuously us buying back shares, as you can see on the chart below, and it is the only company on the list of the best video game stocks with a positive net interest (26 Mio USD in 2021), meaning Nintendo has a higher interest income than its interest expense.
 This is not a huge factor, but I like companies that manage their money prudently.

 Overall, Nintendo really surprised me and I like a lot I am seeing!
 From my point of view, Nintendo is the number 1 video game stock at the moment, earning the gold medal 🏅.

-Finally, the currently weak Japanese Yen makes the stock even more attractive at this stage (if you buy it with USD)!
+Finally, the currently weak Japanese Yen makes the stock even more attractive at this stage (if you buy it in USD)!

 3/ Activision Blizzard